youzan/vant/packages/field/en-US.md

 ### Usage

 #### Basic Usage
-The value of filed is bound with v-model.
+The value of field is bound with v-model.

 ```html
 <van-cell-group>